nasch147/Stock_Analysis/README.md

 ## Results
 ### Stock Performace
 Overall, 2017 returns in the portfolio significantly outperformed returns for the same in 2018.
-The size of the returns in each year, and their drastic difference from one another suggests a high degree of volatility.
+The size of the returns in each year and the drastic differences between the two years suggests a high degree of volatility.
 Such levels of volatility in the portfolio present a significant investment risk.
 Of course, this must be balanced against the opportunity for outsized returns.
 These investments would be appropriate in the context that they would be incorporated as a relatively underweighted portion of a much larger, more well-diversified portfolio.

 ### Script Performance